dmitrymatio/setupReactDocs/docs/Troubleshooting.md

 # Troubleshooting
 {: .no_toc }

-This section is to show you what to do when you having a error in the code.  {: .fs-6 .fw-300 }
+This section will help you with troubleshooting errors in the environment.

 ## Table of contents
 {: .no_toc .text-delta }